et-hicks/pythonpongai/README.md

 ### WebSocket streaming backend

 Frontend experiments can stream gameplay data to a lightweight FastAPI server.
-The backend now logs each payload and feeds quantized grid snapshots through two neural controllers (Deep Q for the green paddle, actor-critic for the purple paddle).
-Their raw outputs are echoed back to the browser so you can immediately see what the untrained heads would decide, and the same stream is used to train the networks online.
+The backend logs each payload, feeds quantized grid snapshots through two neural controllers (Deep Q for green, actor-critic for purple), and simultaneously issues deterministic alternating commands (0.5 s up, 0.5 s down) so the UI has predictable inputs while the models continue to learn in the background.

 1. Install the dependencies (if you have already run `pip install -e .`, FastAPI and Uvicorn are included).
 2. Start the server: